rdnaidu/github/_posts/2018-10-06-writing-ordered-junit-tests-with-io-operations-using-temporal-coupling.md

 Things to have in count:
 * The letter `A` is used to refers the previously created resources and the fact they are named the same.
-* Test #3 and #4 have both the same prefix `stage00_` which means that it doesn't matter the order between those 2 functions, they are in the same stage and can even work in parallel (although JUnit wont do so).
+* Test #3 and #4 have both the same prefix `stage00_` which means that it doesn't matter the order between those 2 functions, they are in the same stage and can even work in parallel (although JUnit4 wont do so).
 * Test #5 will be executed at last for having `stage001_` as prefix, which is ordered after the tests which have prefixed with `stage00_`; so if one of the previous tests fails it fails as well.